A “Teacherpreneur” Shares 6 Reasons to Become a Freelance ESL TeacherBy Josefina Castillo

 Josefina Castillo, from Argentina, has been teaching English for eight years.
 She got her start working for a language institute but soon found that the structured environment of being an employee was not the best fit for her, so she made the leap and became a freelance ESL teacher, launching her own English institute.
 She shares the benefits of becoming a freelancer for anyone considering teaching on their own terms.

-Maybe you’re an experienced English teacher.
+Maybe you’re an experienced English teacher who has taken countless TEFL courses and worked in the industry for years.
 You get up every day, lessons ready, and head out the door to the institution you work for.
 You still feel passionate about what you do… but something is amiss.
 You don’t want to work for others anymore.
 You feel the need to work for yourself, to be in charge.

 If you’re reading this, the freelancer spark is probably already burning within you, and one of these descriptions might hit close to home.
 I understand because some years ago, before I decided to take a leap of faith to do what I loved, I had been the main character in these stories for a while.
 I felt frustrated, overwhelmed, and trapped in a safe, regular, teaching job at a school.
 My heart just wasn’t in it, and I knew I wasn’t giving one-hundred percent.